yssource/rhai/README.md

     field: String
 }

-// Remember Rhai uses 'ImmutableString' instead of 'String' impl TestStruct {
+impl TestStruct {
-    fn get_field(&mut self) -> ImmutableString {
+    // Returning a 'String' is OK - Rhai converts it into 'ImmutableString' fn get_field(&mut self) -> String {
-        // Make an 'ImmutableString' from a 'String' self.field.into(0)
+        self.field.clone()
     }

-    fn set_field(&mut self, new_val: ImmutableString) {
+    // Remember Rhai uses 'ImmutableString' or '&str' instead of 'String' fn set_field(&mut self, new_val: ImmutableString) {
         // Get a 'String' from an 'ImmutableString' self.field = (*new_val).clone();